-- Progestin-only pills, or mini pills, contain only progesterone.
+- Progestin-only pills, or mini pills, contain only progesterone (more on progesterone vs progestin here).
 This version needs to be taken within the same 3-hour window each day to be effective.

 Regardless of what type of hormonal contraceptive you use, the main premise is the same.
 The contraceptive releases man-made hormones (synthetic estrogen and progesterone) into your body to trick your brain into thinking you have already ovulated.